nekoewen/ewen-qmk/chouchou/readme.md

 Chouchou (Japanese for butterfly) is a minimalist unibody keyboard designed to be used with the [Taipo](https://inkeys.wiki/en/keymaps/taipo) layout.

+Note: To compile the dlip layout that uses Taipo, you'll need to copy the users/dlip folder into your QMK installation.

 - [Github repo](https://github.com/dlip/chouchou)
 - Keyboard Maintainer: [Dane Lipscombe](https://github.com/dlip)